mustackable-dev/MagiQuery/docs/readme.md

 The following examples are available as query templates in the `WebApiExample` provided in this repository.

-The `WebApiExample` comes with preloaded test data, stored an in-memory SQLite database.
+The `WebApiExample` comes with preloaded test data, stored in an in-memory SQLite database.
 It has a Swagger implementation with the payloads below listed as examples.

 ### Single Filter